Huawei exec to accuse US of misleading Canada in extradition case - RFI

 It pointed to a presentation Meng made in 2013 to an HSBC executive after the British banking group, worried over potential Iran exposure, requested an explanation.

-But Meng insists she was upfront with the HSBC executive at the Hong Kong tea house meeting.
+But Meng insists she was upfront with HSBC and its executive at the Hong Kong tea house meeting.

 The 48-year-old daughter of Huawei founder Ren Zhengfei has said Skycom was merely a "business partner" in Iran and that Huawei's dealings there did not violate global standards or US law.